Careers360 Logo

 A:

-The GAT B syllabus 2026 includes Physics, Chemistry, Mathematics, and Biology for Section A, and biotechnology-related topics for Section B.
+The GAT B syllabus 2026 pdf includes Physics, Chemistry, Mathematics, and Biology for Section A, and biotechnology-related topics for Section B.

 Q: How is the GAT B syllabus 2026 divided?